Page highlights

 Impact of osteoporosis

 Quality of life can be severely compromised for people with osteoporosis, particularly if they fall and sustain a fracture.
-Wrist and forearm fractures may affect the ability to write, type, prepare meals, perform personal care tasks and manage household chores.
-Fractures of the spine and hip can affect mobility, making activities such as walking, bending, lifting, pulling or pushing difficult.
-Hip fractures, in particular, often lead to a marked loss of independence and reduced wellbeing.
+Fractures can make it hard for people to write, type, prepare meals, walk or perform personal care tasks and manage household chores.

 Burden of disease